nadpierre/stm-transit-delay-prediction/README.md

 - There were extreme delay outliers of less than -10000 seconds and more than 50000 seconds, which have been removed.
 - Due to the large volume of data, half of the dataset has been used as historical data.
 The other half was used for data modeling.
 - The categorial features have been encoded with One-Hot Encoding.
-- The stop coordinated have been grouped with K-Means clustering.

 ### Feature Engineering

 - Temporal features were created like `day_of_week`, `time_of_day`, `is_week_end` and `is_peak_hour`.
 - With the historical data, the average delay per stop per hour was calculated.
 - Other trip-based featured have been created like `trip_progression`, `exp_trip_duration` (expected trip duration), `stop_distance` (from previous stop), `arrivals_per_hour` and `route_bearing`.
+- The stop coordinates have been grouped with K-Means clustering.

 ### Data splitting

 - The train-validation-test split was 80-10-10.
+- 25% of the train set has been used for faster experimenting.
+- In order to preserve the distribution in the sample, stratified sampling based on delay quantiles was applied.
-- To save computation time, 25% of the train set has been used for experimenting and the full train size was used for the final model.
+- The full train size was used for the final model.

 ### Models Tested

-The following tree-based regression models have been tested in this project: **XGBoost**, **LightGBM** and **CatBoost**.
+The following tree-based regression models have been tested in this project:

+- **XGBoost**
+- **LightGBM**
+- **CatBoost**

 They have been selected because they work great for high-cardinality, non-linear and mixed data.
 Also, they have a shorter fitting time for large datasets.

 ### Hyperparameter Tuning

-Due to the large volume data, a Randomized Search was performed with a 2-Fold Cross-Validation instead of a Grid Search.
+To save computation time, a Randomized Search was performed with a 2-Fold Cross-Validation for each model instead of a Grid Search.

+### Feature Optimization

+Polynomial features have been generated and the best ones have been selected based on Mutual Information Regression.

 ### Evaluation Metrics